remult/remult/misc/public-api.md

   extends rowHelperBase<T>
   implements ControllerRef<T>
 {
-  constructor(columnsInfo: FieldOptions[], instance: any, remult: Remult) __performColumnAndEntityValidations(): Promise<void>
+  constructor(columnsInfo: FieldMetadata[], instance: any, remult: Remult) __performColumnAndEntityValidations(): Promise<void>
   fields: FieldsRef<T>
 }
-//[ ] FieldOptions from TBD is not exported
+//[ ] FieldMetadata from TBD is not exported
 //[ ] Remult from TBD is not exported
 //[ ] FieldsRef from TBD is not exported export declare function decorateColumnSettings<valueType>(
   settings: FieldOptions<any, valueType>,
   remult: Remult,
 ): FieldOptions<any, valueType>
-export declare function getControllerRef<fieldsContainerType>(
+//[ ] FieldOptions from TBD is not exported export declare function getControllerRef<fieldsContainerType>(
   container: fieldsContainerType,
   remultArg?: Remult,